GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2019-11-14-biodiversity-next.md

 continuously.

-We are very interested to work with other people who try to enhance usability of literature aggregators like BHL by running natural language processing and machine learning algorithms.
+We are very interested to work with other people who try to enhance usability of literature aggregators like BHL by developing natural language processing and machine learning algorithms.
 During the conference several researches in the field agreed to participate in a brain-storming workshop at Illinois Natural History Survay, Champaign/Urbana to develop new technologies for data-mining in BHL and other similar corpora.
 We are planning to organize such a workshop in April/May 2020.